jdeitmerg/cral/README.md

 ##Dependencies
 * matplotlib

+##Installation
+Download (or clone) this repository and put cral.py into the folder which contains the scripts in which you want to use it.
+If you want to use it from the python interactive promt, make sure you start python from a directory containing cral.py.

 ##Example Usage
 All that cral contains is the framework class.
 Create an instance of it to use any of the provided functionality.
 Here's how you could break a caesar cipher: